Austin City Limits: Production

 Joe Gracey was talent coordinator during season 1.

-Executive producer Lickona joined the program in 1979 during season 4 as a producer.
+Executive producer Dick Peterson joined KLRU in 1984 and was promoted to Executive producer of Austin City Limits in 2000.
+Executive producer Terry Lickona joined the program in 1979 during season 4 as a producer and followed Peterson after Peterson's retirement in 2009.
 The first director of Austin City Limits was Bruce Scafe, who was the director for the show's first two seasons in 1976 and 1977; Charles Vaughn took over as producer-director in season 3 (1978); Clark Santee took over as director in season 4 (1979); Allan Muir took over as director in season 5 (1980), and he continued until season 7 (1982); Gary Menotti replaced Allan Muir as the show's current director starting in season 8 (1983).
+The boom crane used throughout the show's tenure at studio 6B was the original boom crane used in The Wizard of Oz.

 Venues

-For the first 36 seasons, Austin City Limits was taped in its original home at Studio 6A in the Communications Building B on the University of Texas at Austin campus, on a stage featuring a mock skyline of Austin in the background, which was introduced in season 7 (1982).
+For the first 36 seasons, Austin City Limits was taped at Studio 6A in the Communications Building B on the University of Texas at Austin campus, on a stage featuring a mock skyline of Austin in the background, which was introduced in season 7 (1982).
 The studio had a seating capacity of approximately 800, but due to limited access to fire exits the audience size was limited to 300.
 In 2010, the show and its original studio were inducted into the Rock and Roll Hall of Fame.
 A plaque near the entrance to Communications Building B commemorating the occasion proclaims Austin City Limits as the "longest running music show in the history of American television".
 On February 26, 2011, Austin City Limits held its first taping in its new purpose-built Austin City Limits Live at The Moody Theater in downtown Austin's Block 21.
 The additional seating capacity of 2,750 is used for an estimated 100 concerts and 100 private events per year at the venue.